Salman-H/shopify-app/README.md

 ```
 Subsequently, user will be prompted to enter the names of the product types.
 Program will continue to prompt for name of a product type until a string consisting of all letters plus spaces is entered.

-These are two product categories from the Shopify store, **shopicruit**:
+These are two product categories from the Shopify store, [shopicruit](https://shopicruit.myshopify.com):
 ```
 Product 1: Watch
 Product 2: Clock
 ```

-These are two product categories from the Shopify store, **raredevice**:
+These are two product categories from the Shopify store, [raredevice](https://raredevice.net/):
 ```
 Product 1: Kids
 Product 2: Living